khadflow/AcademicProjects-UCB/README.md

 # AcademicProjects-UCB
 This repository contains the academic projects that I completed as a student at UC Berkeley between the years of 2016-2020

-Computer Graphics - Spring 2019
+Spring 2019 - Computer Graphics
+Spring 2019 - Game Design & Development @ UC Berkeley
-Computer Architecture - Summer 2019
+Summer 2019 - Computer Architecture